MicrosoftDocs/fabric-docs/docs/data-warehouse/clone-table.md

 The objects described here are included in the table clone:

-- The object-level security on the source of the clone is automatically inherited by the cloned table.
+- The clone table inherits object-level SQL security from the source table of the clone.
 As the [workspace roles](workspace-roles.md) provide read access by default, [DENY](/sql/t-sql/statements/deny-transact-sql?view=fabric&preserve-view=true) permission can be set on the table clone if desired.

-- All attributes that exist at the source table are inherited by the table clone, whether the clone was created within the same schema or across different schemas in a warehouse.
+- The clone table inherits all attributes that exist at the source table, whether the clone was created within the same schema or across different schemas in a warehouse.

-- The primary and unique key constraints defined in the source table are inherited by the table clone.
+- The clone table inherits the primary and unique key constraints defined in the source table.

 - A read-only delta log is created for every table clone that is created within the [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
 The data files stored as delta parquet files are read-only.
 This ensures that the data stays always protected from corruption.